Logiqx/gps-details/docs/devices/coros/thoughts/README.md

 Hopefully this has provided some relevant background information about COROS devices between 2020 and 2025.
 What happens about the APEX 4 is still to be decided.
 The GNSS performance is unknown, and reliability of future firmware updates cannot possibly be known.

 I have numerous [projects](https://logiqx.github.io/gps-wip/) on the go for the speedsurfing community, but I haven't personally investigated the APEX 4.
-I also haven't yet documented how assess GNSS performance for a new device, and the variety of issues that may be evident.
+I also haven't yet documented how  to assess GNSS performance of a new device, and the variety of issues that may be evident.
 Sadly, it's not as simple as comparing the top runs.

 TBH, I don't really know what to think about COROS watches at this time.
 The fact that COROS have re-introduced the same issues over and over again does not fill me (or the guys at GPS-Speedsurfing) with confidence.
 We have also lost contact with the company, which is not great.